openstack/api-site/firstapp/source/networking.rst

 Networking segmentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-In traditional data centers, network segments are dedicated to specific types
+In traditional data centers, network segments are dedicated to
-of network traffic.
+specific types of network traffic.

-The fractal application we are building contains three types of
+The fractal application we are building contains these types of
 network traffic:

 * public-facing web traffic